jrihon/thesis/chapters/00_chapter/00_section_03.typ

 ===== Fitting torsional parameters <sec-intro-dihedrals>
 //https://en.wikipedia.org/wiki/Fourier_series
 Describing the dihedral or torsion angle in a set of four atoms is perhaps the most complicated aspect of creating a force field that approximates molecular realism.
 A dihedral is defined as the angle ($phi$) by which two planes intersect (@fig-torsionexplain A.).
-As a trigonometric axiom states that three points define a plane, two planes can be defined from a set of four (in)directly bonded atoms.
+As a trigonometric axiom states that three points define a plane, two planes can be defined from a set of four directly bonded atoms.
 A dihedral's importance lies in the 1-4 interaction it makes.
 In other words, the atoms d#sub("1") and d#sub("4") in the dihedral set are directly correlated with establishing a part of the potential energy.
 This is mainly asserted through their steric hindrance, which is the result of a combination of the effects of (i) the radii of the various atoms, (ii) types of hybridisation in the set (which define bondlength and angles) and eventually (iii) the dihedral angle $phi$.
 //
 #figure(